 2. Being Obsessive

-Lawyers can be obsessive about AdWords performance.
-Sometimes I wonder what these lawyers do all day.
+Injury lawyers can be obsessive about AdWords performance.
+Sometimes I wonder what these guys do all day.
 How can they be this focused on AdWords and still run their practice?

 We’re talking guys checking their phones constantly to see if their ad shows up (a very bad practice that can decrease clickthrough rate), constantly looking at the AdWords app to check position and spend, and constantly contacting me to request tweaks and things like that.